iiijjjii/zsw.ca/questions.md

 We've found it important to consider all facets of a project, and people with different backgrounds and preferences can help bring unique perspectives to the table.
-But when differences consistently become a issue, tempers may rise, projects are often delayed, and well, it's just not an ideal environment to be in.
+But when differences consistently become an issue, tempers may rise, projects are often delayed, and well, it's just not an ideal environment to be in.

 <br>
 #### What characteristics are most important for this position?<a id="characteristics"></a>
+In no particular order:
 * Determination
 * Simplicity
 * Enthusiasm